CiscoDevNet/go-msx-sdk/docs/ValidateWorkflowResponse.md

 HasInvalidActionIds returns a boolean if a field has been set.

+### SetInvalidActionIdsNil

+`func (o *ValidateWorkflowResponse) SetInvalidActionIdsNil(b bool)`

+ SetInvalidActionIdsNil sets the value for InvalidActionIds to be an explicit nil

+### UnsetInvalidActionIds
+`func (o *ValidateWorkflowResponse) UnsetInvalidActionIds()`

+UnsetInvalidActionIds ensures that no value is present for InvalidActionIds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)